GladUrBad/Nova/README.md

 - Aim checks which utilize an accurate sensitivity tracker to flag rotations which bypass GCD checks.
 - Reach and hit-box check which utilizes transaction-confirmed tracking and interpolation.

-Nova also introduces packet listening on the main thread, through a modified PlayerConnection class.
+Nova also introduces packet listening on the main thread, through a modified PlayerConnection class (Credits to Elevated).
 The packet wrapper system itself uses reflection.
 Why would you want to be on the main thread?

 ![image](https://user-images.githubusercontent.com/62041141/172733095-ffc9eee0-eded-4a11-b621-62f7d7c84686.png)